The Archaeology of Ireland

 Long before the coming of Christianity, Kells was a royal residence associated with the legendary Conns Céadchatach (Conn of the Hundred Battles) and Cormac mac Airt.
 In 550, St. Columba, also known as St. Colmcille, established a religious settlement at Kells.
 The first church at Kells was completed by 814, and in 878, the relics of St. Columba were brought here.
 The most famous treasure created by the community of St. Columba is the Book of Kells, a highly ornate version of the four gospels in Latin.
 Today, the 9th-century abbey is noted for its round tower and five large Celtic crosses.

 Continue to Brú na Bóinne, an archaeological complex including the sites of Newgrange, Knowth, and Dowth.
 This UNESCO World Heritage site is Europe’s largest and most important concentration of prehistoric megalithic art.
-The various artistic and scientific developments.

 Return to Dublin and overnight for two nights at the Harding Hotel.
 Dinner is on our own to discover one of Dublin’s excellent restaurants.
 (B/L)

-Day 15Christchurch Cathedral, Trinity College Library, National Museum of Archaeology
+Day 15Christ Church Cathedral, Trinity College Library, National Museum of Archaeology

 In the afternoon, enjoy a private tour of the current projects of Grassroots Archaeology, a local nonprofit organization.
 (B/D)